sweetmantech/create-agentkit-app/cdp-langchain/examples/chatbot/README.md

 ### Checking Node Version

-Before using the example, ensure that you have the correct version of Node.js installed.
-The example requires Node.js 18 or higher.
-You can check your Node version by running:
+Before using the agent, ensure that you have Node.js 18 or higher installed:

 ```bash
 node --version